shib0li/Infinite-Fidelity-Coregionalization/README.md

 # License

-THIS-ODE is released under the MIT License, please refer the LICENSE for details
+IFC is released under the MIT License, please refer the LICENSE for details

 # Getting Involved
 Feel free to submit Github issues or pull requests.
 Welcome to contribute to our project!